DIAGNijmegen/website-content/content/pages/vacancies/robust_general_vacancy.md

 Radboudumc is one of the 17 knowledge institutes participating in ROBUST and will host four new healthcare AI labs: MERAI Lab, AI for Parkinson Lab, CARA Lab, and Healthy AI Lab.

 ## MERAI Lab
-MERAI Lab is a collaboration between Radboudumc and MeVis Medical Solutions.
-MERAI Lab aims to create AI solutions in the lung oncology field that will improve the accuracy, optimize the reading workflow and reduce the time needed to report the increasing amount of CT scans of the chest.
-MERAI lab has the mission to create world-leading AI-supported software solutions for healthcare.
+Healthcare costs are globally rising.
+The workload of radiology departments has substantially increased and is still increasing, and, as a result, radiologists are under large pressure and risk of burn-out.
+The imminent implementation of lung cancer screening and the rapid increase in the availability of novel cancer treatments such as immunotherapy will result in a continued increase of imaging.
+MERAI Lab is a collaboration between Radboudumc and MeVis Medical Solutions with the mission to create world-leading AI-supported software solutions for healthcare.
 We aim to create AI solutions in the lung oncology field that will improve the accuracy in the interpretation of the increasing amount of imaging that is performed for screening, optimal treatment selection and treatment monitoring, and reduce the time needed to report these scans.
 Both combined will improve the cost-effectiveness of our healthcare system.
 For responsible use of the developed AI algorithms, it is essential that we guarantee robust and trustworthy AI solutions that reach performance close to human experts.

 Contact: [member/colin-jacobs]